wi1dcard/blog/README.md

 ## TODOs

 1. Migrate to GitLab CI.
-2. Publish the website to GKE.
+2. Use MozJPEG and pngquant to optimize images and reduce the size.